 Cluster Primary Schools

-We meet with other schools in the Matlock cluster to give children a variety of enrichment opportunities (in particular more able children).
+We meet with other schools in the Matlock cluster to give children a variety of enrichment opportunities.
 Our teachers and support staff meet for joint training events and moderation meetings.
 Headteacher's of the schools also meet to share good practice and ensure the highest standards in all areas.